Critical set for surface diffeomorphisms revisited: Misiurewicz diffeomorphisms. Proof of theorem

 \section{Misiurewicz diffeomorphisms.
 Proof of theorem \ref{thm:finite classes}}

-Observe that by theorem \ref{disk2}, any periodic point in a non-trivial homoclinic has an unstable branch accumulating on the critical set.
-Therefore, for the proof of theorem \ref{thm:finite classes}, we first address saddle periodic points that one of its unstable branches accumulates on the critical set and it is shown that they can be regrouped in a finite number of homoclinic classes and later it is shown that the others are contained in the interior of normally hyperbolic arcs.
+Observe that by theorem \ref{disk2}, any periodic point in a non-trivial homoclinic class has an unstable branch that accumulates on the critical set.
+Therefore, for the proof of theorem \ref{thm:finite classes}, we first address saddle periodic points for which at least one unstable branch accumulates on the critical set, and show that they can be grouped into a finite number of homoclinic classes; later it is shown that the remaining periodic points are contained in the interior of normally hyperbolic arcs.
+Throughout this section, for a saddle periodic point $q$ and one of its unstable branches $\Ga^u(q)$, we write $\La^u(q)$ for the accumulation set of that branch, in the sense of section \ref{sec:disk}.

 Before going into the proof, let us clarify a few definitions.
-Recall that for mildly dissipative diffeomorphisms, any branch of a stable manifold of a point is not contained in the disk $\DD$; in particular, one can define $W_\DD(x)$ as the connected component of $W^s(x)\cap \DD$ that contains $x$; similarly, given a stable branch $\Ga^s(x)$ one can define $\Ga_\DD(x).$ Observe that $\DD\setminus W^s_\DD(x)$ has two connected components $\DD^+_x$ and $\DD^-_x$.
+Recall that for mildly dissipative diffeomorphisms, any branch of a stable manifold of a point is not contained in the disk $\DD$; in particular, one can define $W^s_\DD(x)$ as the connected component of $W^s(x)\cap \DD$ that contains $x$; similarly, given a stable branch $\Ga^s(x)$ one can define $\Ga^s_\DD(x).$ Observe that by the mildly dissipative hypothesis, $\DD\setminus W^s_\DD(x)$ has two connected components $\DD^+_x$ and $\DD^-_x$.